go-graphite/graphite-clickhouse/doc/config.md

   # offset beetween now and until for select short cache timeout
   short-offset = 0

+[feature-flags]
+ # if true, prefers carbon's behaviour on how tags are treated
+ use-carbon-behaviour = false
+ # if true, seriesByTag requests containing 'not equal' terms will not match metrics that don't have the tag at all
+ dont-match-missing-tags = false

 [metrics]
  # graphite relay address
  metric-endpoint = ""